kptdev/kpt/site/content/en/reference/live/apply/_index.md

 ```
 DIR:
   Path to a package directory.
 The directory must contain exactly
-  one ConfigMap with the grouping object annotation.
+  one ConfigMap with the inventory object annotation.
 ```

 #### Flags